Wishing (If I Had a Photograph of You)

 "Wishing (If I Had a Photograph of You)" is a 1982 song by A Flock of Seagulls, the opening song and only hit single from their second album Listen.

 Background

 The song exemplifies "synth-pop's spaced-out loneliness" and yearning for imagined, absent lovers, and is noted for its Wall of Sound-styled layer of synthesizer padding – a "multi-layered, hypnotic song", according to AllMusic.

+According to lead singer Mike Score, "Wishing" was based on a real person.
+When recalling the experience with this person, he said, "It was the eve of the first trip we ever took to America, and I had met a girl.
+We went out for the night, and I didn't want to forget her, so I said, 'We're going on tour and I'll be back.
+I'd like to get a photograph of you, if I could get one.'
+And she said, 'No, because you're going to go on to be famous and you'll forget me.'"